f-madon/Campaign_Click/README.md

 3. evaluation of results.

 Random over sampling was used to predict the click to resolve the imbalance present in the data and an SVM for the actual classification.

+The dataset is not made available for copiright reasons.

 <a name="aboutus"></a>
 ## &#9741; &nbsp; About us